Building preservation and traditional working techniques

 Practical semester

 The practical semester is usually in the fifth semester.
 It is systematically supervised and covers a continuous period of 20 weeks.
-Students complete 18 weeks in the internship, two weeks take place as a practical seminar at the university.
-You will get to know the typical professional activities of architects.
-The practical semester can also be completed abroad.
-The university has good contacts in the field and the International Office will help you find a suitable internship.
+Students complete 18 weeks of practical training, with two weeks taking place as a practical seminar at the university.
+During the practical period, you will be at your training company.

 Cooperative study program (dual study program)